Productivity, Supply Chains, and the Structure of Firms

 Success in today’s global economy depends critically on the performance of complex supply chains interconnecting firms across industries, regions, and cultures.
 Despite their prevalence and importance, the overall productivity of a supply chain and the value of a firm’s supply chain connections are not well understood.
 This talk will discuss possible reasons for the difficulties in understanding productivity of these networks and will describe models to explain the networks’ function and performance.
 In particular, the talk will describe models of how supply chains enable firms to share risk and increase efficiency and will present empirical evidence of the relative value of suppliers and customers for firm success.

-Professor John R. Birge
+Prof. John R. Birge

 Jerry W. and Carol Lee Levin Professor of Operations Management